 First of all, during pregnancy, you tend to eat a lot because you are not just feeding yourself but also the baby.
 And because of hyperthyroidism, I tend to eat more than normal pregnant women do.

 I am very worried about having an underweight baby.
 That is common when the mother is suffering from hyperthyroidism.
 For those who do have the same condition, always make sure to see your OB and an endocrinologist.

 Not only eating a lot, but I’m emotionally stressed most of the time too.
 Imagine a pregnant woman most likely are stressed what more with those people who have hyperthyroidism who suffers from hormonal imbalance.

 Another thing, I always feel tired, few walks make me feel like I walked meters.
-Well, for some pregnant women it can be normal too, but palpitating after few steps aren’t that normal.
+Well, for some pregnant women it can be normal too, but palpitating after few steps isn’t that normal.
 There are also times that my heart beats fast, even when I’m just sitting.

 Lastly, it’s always an effort to go to two different doctors, because of this condition my spending is too high.

-So to all mommies who suffers from this condition, always make sure you have your regular check up and never miss a dose of your medication.
+So to all mommies who suffers from this condition, always make sure you have your regular checkup and never miss a dose of your medication.
 Previously, my doctor for thyroid advised me that my result went higher despite the fact that I’m taking my meds all the time.

 Reasons could be because of stress, this can also make your thyroid really active.
 I live alone and got a few friends, most of my problems or thoughts were just kept on my own maybe that’s one thing.
 Also, there

 Also, there could be some food that needs to be avoided when you have hyperthyroidism which I found out recently.
 Those are the rich-in-iodine type of food like seafood, caffeinated drinks, and dairy products.
 I’m not the only one who has hyperthyroidism, all of my relatives who suffered from this condition says that seaweeds helped them recover, now I’m wondering how.